 Students complete a culminating research project in this course.
 This is an online course.
 Prerequisite: Successful completion of all technical coursework and 2.0 CGPA.
 This is an online course.
+This is a credit/no credit course.
 4 Credit Hours